Medications used to treat lupus

 Very recent research shows that people’s genetic makeup may influence how they respond to warfarin.
 Specifically, people with variations in two genes may need lower warfarin doses due to differences in how the body breaks down (metabolizes) warfarin and regulates the ability of warfarin to prevent blood from clotting.
 For this reason, the dosage and administration of warfarin must be individualized for each person.

 Monoclonal antibodies (mAbs)

 A monoclonal antibody is a type of protein made in the laboratory that is developed to find and attach to only one type of substance in the body.

 Benlysta® (belimumab, formerly called LymphoStat-B™) is a human monoclonal antibody.
 It was developed to disrupt activation of B lymphocytes by interfering with BLyS, a protein required for B cell activity.
-Benlysta is the first and only drug specifically developed for and approved to treat lupus.
+Benlysta is the first and only drug specifically developed for lupus.
+It is approved to treat lupus and lupus nephritis.
 Studies have shown that Benlysta can reduce autoantibody levels and help control disease activity.